Gabardone/MiniRex/README.md

 - Add a copy phase on your application's build process to copy the framework into the application's frameworks folder.

 ## How to Use
-The whole API is based on the Publisher template struct, which has a single method that takes in a callback that gets called with a parameter of type Publisher.Update and returns a Subscription object.
+The whole API is based on the Publisher template protocol, which has a single method that takes in a callback that gets called with a parameter of type Publisher.Update and returns a Subscription object.

 The Subscription objects are used to manage the lifetime of the subscription.
 They will either end the subscription when deallocated or